andrewdempsey2018/Indie-Games-Flaunt/README.md

 **Site owners goal**

 Promote indie game development by providing a website where developers have access to a large audience of casual game players.
-Provide entertainment to casual game players as well as indie game fans by providing them with information on all of the latest indie games.
+Provide entertainment to casual game players as well as indie game fans by providing them with information such as links and screenshots for all of the latest games as well as previously released games.

 ## User stories ##